ganiwo/cmonmagic/_posts/2024-08-14-tickets-available-now.markdown

 Tickets are now on sale through Flamberg, our Official Partner for C'mon!
 Katowice 2024.
 Visit <a href="https://flamberg.com.pl/pl/search?text=c%27mon+katowice" target="_blank">flamberg.com.pl</a> to secure your spot!

+Player cap for Main Event is 128 players and 72 players (24 teams) for Pauper Trio.

 (Please note that tickets sales are handled through our partner website that may not be localized in your language.)

 #### Ticket prices schedule